etendosoftware/docs/docs/user-guide/etendo-mobile/bundles/etendo-classic-subapp-extensions/classic-subapp-extensions.md

 ### Search a record

-Records can be searched by inserting a value or keyword in the top "Search" bar.
+Records can be searched by inserting a value or keyword in the top **Search** bar.
 This search bar is located both in the main view of each window and in each tab.

 Each window will have certain filters available by field which will match those fields configured by default to be displayed in the preview of each record.